rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 The `parted` (_partition editor_) command is able to partition a disk, it solves the shortcomings of `fdisk`.
 We recommend that you use the `parted` command instead.

-The `parted` command can be used either command-line or interactively.
+The `parted` command can be used either on the command-line or interactively.
 It also has a recovery function capable of rewriting a deleted partition table.

 ```
 parted [-l] [device]